Winemaker, Shafer Vineyards

 Education: B.S. in Fermentation Science from U.C.
 Davis

 Honors / Awards:

-Coming into this more than 30 years ago, I thought that winemaking happened underneath the roof of the cellar.
+Coming into this 40 years ago, I thought that winemaking happened underneath the roof of the cellar.
 Today who I am as a winemaker has umbrellaed in a big way.
 Winemaking starts in January with pruning and continues throughout the year.
 I'm not just selecting the best fruit, I'm selecting the best corks, the right barrel staves, ensuring that the bottling line is working at top efficiency.
 What I've also learned is to let the land dictate the best grape variety and the style of the wine that ends up in the bottle.